Phase 1 · System Review

 • recommended next-step sequence for your business

-Structured diagnosis only — not legal advice, formal certification, penetration testing, 24/7 monitoring, incident response, or promises of ROI or absolute security.
+Structured diagnosis only — not legal advice, formal certification, penetration testing, 24/7 monitoring, incident response, AI-only assessment, or promises of ROI, absolute security, or guaranteed outcomes.

 What happens after the review